ems-project/EMSSubmissionBundle/Resources/doc/handlers.md

 }
 ```

-Its the same for the attachments.
-(One attachment per line)
+Its the same for the attachments with 1 attachment per line.
 ```twig
 //message field
 {% set body %}